Sherwood Forest During WW1

 Arthur Pinder – Air Mechanic 1st class, Royal Flying Corps.
 He was an Air Mechanic 1st Class.
-Arthur was the son of George and Elizabeth Pinder at Lidgett House, later of The Crown Hotel Wells-next-the-Sea Norfolk.
-He was brother to Georgina and Frances May as well as Sidney who died in action – see below.
-He died in hospital on 1.7.1917, aged 33.
-He was born in Edwinstowe.
-In the 1911.
-His family lived at Lidgett House and he was a domestic chauffeur.
-His father worked as a pyrotechnician and had a firework factory on Sandy Lane. *
+Arthur was the son of George (retired pyrotechnist manufacturer) and Elizabeth at Lidgett House and had a firework factory on Sandy Lane.
+Later, of The Crown Hotel Wells-next-the-Sea Norfolk.
+Arthur was born in Edwinstowe in 1911.
+He worked as a domestic chauffeur.
+He was brother to Georgina and Frances May, as well as Sidney who died in action – see below.
+He died in hospital in Coventry on 1.7.1917, aged 33.

 Sidney Reuben Pinder, a Lieutenant in the Royal Flying Corps.
 Sidney was the son of George (retired pyrotechnist manufacturer) and Elizabeth at Lidgett House, and had a firework factory on Sandy Lane.
 Later, of The Crown Hotel Wells-next-the-Sea Norfolk.
 He was brother to Georgina and Frances May as well as Arthur who died in action – see above.
 He was killed in action at Marquillies, France, on 19.2.1918, aged 29.
 Arthur’s and Sidney’s names appear on a headstone in Edwinstowe churchyard, along with the name of Gunner Wilfred Dennis (killed in action at Grenway, in France, near Lens., aged 36), who had married their sister, Georgina Pinder. * Below the account of the action – click on the date:

-Private Frederick Parsons, of the 6th Lincolnshire Regiment, enlisted on the 2nd September 1914 .
+Private Frederick Parsons, of the 6th Lincolnshire Regiment, enlisted on the 2nd September 1914.
 He was killed in Gallipoli, Eastern Turkey, in the Dardanelles campaign, on 9.8.1915, aged 20.
-He was the son of John and the late Sarah Ann Parsons of Mansfield Road.
-His name appears on a headstone in the churchyard, along with the names of his mother and father, with the inscription, ”Peace, perfect peace.”
+He was the son of John (gardener) and Sarah Ann of Mansfield Road.
+Fred when 16 years old, was a horseman on a farm.
+His name appears on a headstone in the churchyard, along with the names of his mother and father, with the inscription, ”Peace, perfect peace.

 Fred’s death as recorded in Parish Magazine October 1915: